• Skip to main content

 image of pepper sauce with habanero peppers

-It is very spicy so you only need to add a little bit to your food.
-I use anywhere from one teaspoon to one tablespoon depending on how spicy I want my food to be.
+It is very spicy, so you only need to add a little bit of it to your food.
+I use anywhere from one teaspoon to one tablespoon, depending on how spicy I want my food to be.

 close up image of nigerian pepper sauce